The Perfect 2 days in Lisbon Itinerary For the Responsible Traveler

 As mentioned in the beginning, if you want to press in Sintra and Cascais in your Lisbon itinerary, 2 days might not be enough if you at the same time want to get a good feel of the city itself.

-However, you can easily, compress this itinerary and travel faster if that’s your style, or cut down on certain attractions and take half a day to see the Pena Castle or walk around Cascais.
+However, you can easily compress this itinerary and travel faster if that’s your style, or cut down on certain attractions and take half a day to see the Pena Castle or walk around Cascais.
+You can check out my Lisbon one-day itinerary if this sounds more like you.

 That said, I highly recommend at least 2 days in Sintra and the same in Cascais, but nothing less than a day in each place as there’s so much to see and do.